 When you suffer from any form of an injury, you need to move to court in order to access the compensation and special damages you are entitled to under the Law of Torts.
-In order to be successful in your claim suit, you will need the services of a personal injury lawyer to represent you in court.
+In order to be successful in your claim suit, you will need the personal injury lawyer services to represent you in court.
 The career of these legal professionals is great and lucrative.
 If you desire to pursue it, then it would be important to learn the steps on how to become a personal injury lawyer below:

 In order to become a fully licensed personal injury lawyer, you ought to satisfy some requirements in as far as education and certification is concerned.
 You should be a Law degree holder and have passed your bar exams before you can start on this lucrative career.
 It is also important to ensure that you have some strong analytical, speaking and organizational skills.
 There are various important steps that you have to fulfill before you start practicing as a personal injury lawyer.